eMaM1921990/clean-code/README.md

-# clean-code
+# Clean Code Principle
 How to write clean and maintainable code ?
+- Following the below rule will get your answer

 # Naming Matter
  Class Naming

- - Should Be Noun
+ - Should Be a noun
+ - Should be PascalCase => HttpClient
- - SRP Single Responsiblty Principle
+ - SRP Single Responsibility Principle

  Method Naming
  - Should be Verb + Noun => getEmployee